Lokankara/Microservice/rover/README.md

 -- 10.list all products that have quantity in stock less than 20 -- 11.which customer has the highest and lowest credit limit?
 -- 12.rank customers by credit limit
--- 13.list the most sold product by city
+-- 13.list the most sold product by addressBook
--- 14.customers in what city are the most profitable to the company?
+-- 14.customers in what addressBook are the most profitable to the company?
 -- 15.what is the average number of orders per customer?
 -- 16.who is the best customer?
 -- 17.customers without payment